dustinpfister/videoground/README.md

 * R8 - Start and end frame render range feature
 * R9 - Simple 2D canvas rendering, VIDEO.update methods can now return a Promise

-## What the current goals with this project ( R10+ )
+## What the current goals with this project are ( R10+ )

-Although the simple core set of goals have been accomplished with this project there is still a lot of room for growth, and also a lot of features that are all ready in place should be refined.
-For now in R10 I am to add features that have to do with writing data in general along with the frames.
-The main interest with this is to create audio sample data to use with the aplay command, but this can of course have all kinds of applications beyond that.
+The main idea I have now in R10 has to do with writing data in general along with the frames.
+The main interest with this is to create audio sample data to use with the aplay command, or directly author a wav file, but this can of course have all kinds of applications beyond that.
+Other use cases would have to do with logging debug data out in plain text, or html format, or create any kind of data alone with the frames.

 ## Frame by Frame Exporting